 -Mallory used Giada De Laurentiis' Panna Cotta recipe and the Florentine recipe came from Nestle Classic Recipes which can also be found on the Nestle Kitchen website.

 -I get my maple sugar from our local co-op which carries U.P.
 Sugar Shack sugar.
-You can also purchase maple sugar online at Marx Foods
+You can also purchase maple sugar online at Marx Foods.

 -Ready to take on a monthly baking challenge?
 Visit the Daring Kitchen and don't forget to look at the Daring Baker Blogroll for other cookie/gel combos.